-This expands on the existing line of Microchip's 16-bit microcontrollers, combining an expanded peripheral feature set and enhanced computational performance with a new connectivity option: USB On-The-Go.
-The PIC24FJ256GB110 family provides a new platform for high-performance USB applications which may need more than an 8-bit platform, but don't require the power of a digital signal processor.
+This family expands on the existing line of Microchip's 16-bit general purpose microcontrollers, combining enhanced computational performance with an expanded and highly configurable peripheral feature set.
+The PIC24FJ256GA110 family provides a new platform for high-performance applications which have outgrown their 8-bit platforms, but don't require the power of a digital signal processor.